fuyalasmit/Maze-Generator-and-Solver/README.md

     Follow the instructions for your operating system from the [SFML website](https://www.sfml-dev.org/download.php).

 3. **Build the project**:
-    - Ensure that SFML is correctly linked in your build system (e.g., Visual Studio, CMake, etc.).
+    - Ensure SFML is correctly linked in your build system (e.g., Visual Studio, CMake, etc.).
     - Compile the source files (`AStarSolver.cpp`, `BackTrack.cpp`, `GUI.cpp`, `Cell.cpp`).

 4. **Run the application**: